Transportation of Dangerous Goods

-The marking and labeling section covers all aspects of packaging marking, including how to affix hazard labels, over-packing dangerous goods and how to provide important information.
+The marking and labelling section covers all aspects of packaging marking, including how to affix hazard labels, over-packing dangerous goods and how to provide important information.

 The documentation section covers important paperwork that must be sent alongside packagings containing dangerous goods, such as shippers declarations and dangerous goods notes.

 There are additional sections in each of the regulatory guides but the above eight sections are universal.

 Information correct at time of publishing, 5th May 2017